 If you are itemizing your deductions you can write off a portion of your mortgage and student loan interest.

 By making an early mortgage payment the interest you pay will be included in the current years 1098 form.
-You can only write off percentage of your mortgage interest, but depending on your current interest payment this could save you a few hundred dollars.
+You can only write off a percentage of your mortgage interest, but depending on your current interest payment this could save you a few hundred dollars.

-The same policy applies to Student loans
+The same policy applies to student loans.